 Today we’re continuing our series of the essential things you NEED to know about electric guitar in order to effectively nurture the electric guitar/band relationship.
 Why is this so important?
 If you’re leading a band or playing guitar, it’s important to have a good understanding of the electric guitar and what it has potential to do for your sound.

 These are things that both the worship leader AND worship guitar player NEED to know!
-I’m directing this towards worship leaders, but guitarists please listen in!
+I think it’s crucial that worship leaders (who don’t play guitar) have a good understanding of these concepts as well.
+So I’ve written this post in simple terms, so that even the leaders can understand it.
 And if you’re a guitar player who wants to dive a little deeper, check out 11 Golden Rules For Worship Guitar Players.

 If you’re just jumping into this series, I encourage you to read Part 1 first.
 I gave a crucial and very important 1st step.

 Worship Guitar Tone